Gertrude Potter Daniels

+Early life and education

 She was the daughter of steel magnate Orrin Woodward Potter.
-Her sister Margaret Horton Potter also became a novelist.
+Her sister, Margaret Horton Potter, also became a novelist.

+Career

 Her novel Halamar (1900) was about an actress who marries into a wealthy New England family.

 Her novel The Warners (1901) centers on Cyrus Warner, an orphan who works his way up to owning an oil well, but is pressured by monopolistic magnates.
 The novel also focuses on poor working conditions, as well as a married pair of anarchists, Kirby and Ira Fisher, the latter modeled on Emma Goldman.
 Kirby throws a bomb at a demonstration, aiming at police but instead killing his own wife and child.

-Her novel Eshek the Oppressor (1902) focused on oil monopolies.
+Her novel Eshek the Oppressor (1902) focuses on oil monopolies.
 It was withdrawn by the publisher shortly after publication, officially to fix typographical errors, but news reports claim it was due to the "socialistic character" of the novel.

 Personal life

 In 1890, she married F. Lee Rust, but that marriage was annulled.
 She then married Julius Clarke Daniels.

-Gertrude Potter Daniels died on 12 July 1940 in Pasadena, California.
+Gertrude Potter Daniels died on July 12, 1940, age 63, in Pasadena, California.